 If you’re a blogger using WordPress, chances are you’ve come across the term “plugin” before.
 Plugins are one of the best things about WordPress.
 But what are WordPress plugins, and how do you use them?

-In this post, we’ll explore what WordPress plugins are, how they work, and some of the most popular plugins out there to take your website next level.
+In this post, we’ll explore what WordPress plugins are, how they work, and some of the most popular plugins to take your website to the next level.